mcow7j/Data-Science-Projects/README.md

 * Basic Data cleaning exercise of some Head on Collision Claims Data.

+### Stocks project

+* Explores the possibility of predicting daily returns (or the sign) on some random stocks given 15 random features.
+* Cleaned and combined 3 data frames, splitting time series data into training and test sets.
+* Used various statistics like Pearson Correlation and methods such as PCA to analyse features.
+* Fitted a basic Ridge Regression to data, optimising hyper parameters.
+* Fitted and analysed an ARIMA model.

 ### R Projects

 #### Diet vs Country R Project